gfirem/formidable_copy_action/readme.txt

 Add action to send data to another form.

 == Changelog ==
+= 1.20 =
+Adding support to process repeatable section as independent entry

 = 1.10 =
 Adding an update option to the plugin, now you can select a field as primary and update instead of create.